gyulanemeth/bluefox.email/docs/index.md

 ## Projects

-In bluefox.email, [projects](./projects/) enable you to manage transactional emails, triggered emails, and campaigns (such as newsletters and promotions) of your SaaS application.
+In BlueFox Email, [projects](./projects/) enable you to manage transactional emails, triggered emails, and campaigns (such as newsletters and promotions) of your Marketing agency.
 Each project requires setting up a sending email address and AWS credentials to send emails via AWS SES.
 Projects are linked to a design system and include features like a subscription preferences page and subscriber lists, helping you organize and customize your email strategies effectively.

 ## Transactional vs. Triggered vs. Campaign Emails